Frustratingly Easy Truth Discovery: Empirical Appendix

 \subsection{Datasets}

-We used datasets from two sources.
-The Buldings dataset we collected via Amazon Turk, see Appendix~\ref{apx:cat_datasets} for details.
+\begin{description} \item[Buildings] Subjects were asked to mark the height of the building in the picture on a slide bar (the ranking dataset was obtained from the same data).
+Participants were given short instructions,\rmr{ removed to maintain anonymity \footnote{see survey in \href{https://goo.gl/W47X5R}{https://goo.gl/W47X5R}.} } then they had to answer $m=25$ questions.
+We recruited participants through Amazon Mechanical Turk.
+Participants who answered correctly the gold standard question received a payment of $\$0.3$.
+Participants did not receive bonuses for accuracy.
+The study protocol was approved by the Institutional Review Board at our institution.

-The Triangles dataset\footnote{\url{https://github.com/StatShapeGeometricReasoning/StatisticalShapeGeometricReasoning}} is taken from a study of people's geometric reasoning~\cite{hart2018statistical}.
-Participants in the study were shown the base of a triangle (two vertices and their angles) and were asked to position the third vertex.
+\item[Triangles] These two datasets are from a study of people's geometric reasoning~\cite{hart2018statistical}.\footnote{\url{https://github.com/StatShapeGeometricReasoning/StatisticalShapeGeometricReasoning}} Participants in the study were shown the base of a triangle (two vertices and their angles) and were asked to position the third vertex.
 That is, their answer to each question is an x-coordinate and y-coordinate of a vertex.
 In our analysis we treat each of the coordinates as a separate question.

-In Fig.~\ref{fig:heatmaps_Normal} we can see that \PTD works substantially better than unweighted mean on nearly all datasets we tried.